Do you operate a motorized watercraft in Alberta? Then you need a Pleasure Craft Operator Card, often called a Boating License.

 Get fitted up for an Alberta angling adventure at Bass Pro Shops and while you’re there, take your boat license exam.
 It’s one of the most convenient ways to get your Pleasure Craft Operator Card.

-Click here for information about how to get your boat license at Bass Pro Shops.
+Visit our Bass Pro Shops page for more information about how to get your boat license at Bass Pro Shops.

 Convinced?
 Get certified today!

 Get your Alberta boat license online.

 If you are looking for an Alberta Boating License, then you’ve come to the right place.
 What many people call a boating license is officially called a Pleasure Craft Operator Card.
 The Pleasure Craft Operator Card is a federal, rather than provincial, certification that unlike a provincial driver’s license, never needs to be renewed.